emwalks/PlaybackInSwiftUI/PlaybackInSwiftUI/Doc/Supporting_Picture_In_Picture.md

 > When you set this mode, the audio session uses signal processing to enhance movie playback for certain audio routes such as built-in speaker or headphones.

-See links for information on the [mode](https://developer.apple.com/documentation/avfaudio/avaudiosession/mode), [options](https://developer.apple.com/documentation/avfaudio/avaudiosession/categoryoptions) and [policy](https://developer.apple.com/documentation/avfaudio/avaudiosession/routesharingpolicy) you may wish to configure.
+See links for information on the [mode](https://developer.apple.com/documentation/avfaudio/avaudiosession/mode), [options](https://developer.apple.com/documentation/avfaudio/avaudiosession/categoryoptions) and [routing policy](https://developer.apple.com/documentation/avfaudio/avaudiosession/routesharingpolicy) you may wish to configure.

 Based on Apple's Human Interface Guidelines for [playing video](https://developer.apple.com/design/human-interface-guidelines/playing-video)